liqd/thentos/docs/messaging.md

 ## Duplicate Handling

 Thentos makes sure that a message is sent at most once to each user.
-If the recepient fields contains a persona path / email address several times, the message is rejected with 400 Bad Request and a suitable error message.
-FIXME document how the error looks

-Several personas may belong to the same user, but services cannot know this.
-If several of the user paths listed in `recepient.personas` belong to the same user, Thentos sends exactly only copy of the message to the user.
-This is not an error.

-FIXME same thing with groups.
+If one recipient is listed more than once (either directly or via different personas belonging to the same user, or groups that the same user is a member of), the email is only sent once.
+This behavior guarantees that the service does not learn about which personas belong to the same user.